seppo0010/pcitrw/01-algorithms/01-binary-search.md

 If you go to the opposite extreme, and ask a very specific question, it is a high-risk, high-rewards scenario.
-It is very likely you have obtained little information in most cases, but in some few you guessed correctly.
+It is very likely you have obtained little information in most cases, but in a few you have guessed correctly.

 ### Properties